xiangjuner/EE-note/template/SUSY/README-SUSY.md

 # SUSY group support note templates

-This directory templates to be used for support (INT) notes of SUSY analyses.
+This directory contains templates to be used for support (INT) notes of SUSY analyses.

 SUSY INT notes should include:
 - an executive summary: `executive summary`